 Switzerland was a laggard in the development of the welfare state, though it caught up in the post-war period.
 Today it has a mature and generous liberal-conservative welfare state.
 In times of demographic change, this welfare state is only sustainable through high rates of economic growth.
-However, the protectionist elements of the country's economic policy regime inhibit growth to some extent.
-As a result of various liberalization measures, Switzerland's rate of economic growth has arguably increased considerably during the past eight years.
-However, it is far from clear whether these growth rates are sufficient to sustain the generous welfare state given future demographic developments.
+It is far from clear whether these high rates of growth can be realized in the future, in particular if the inflow of foreign labor from and trade with the EU is negatively affected by the implementation of the constitutional article on mass immigration.